QuarkNerd/blog/tmakarem/_posts/2017-03-21-Working-with-Type-Sketch-vs-Adobe-Illustrator.md

 **Overflow text**

 Sketch doesn’t support overflow text.
 Illustrator on the other hand does.
-It shows you that the’re more text hidden beyond the bounding box with a red + icon.
+It shows you that there's more text hidden beyond the bounding box with a red + icon.
 You can click on the icon to continue the text in a different text box.
 Threading text between objects can be very useful if your design has multiple columns.

 ![Illustrator, overflow text threaded into a second text box]({{ site.github.url }}/tmakarem/assets/049_Overflow.png "Illustrator, overflow text threaded into a second text box")